joshStillerman/marte-ansible/README.md

    TCL> close
    TCL> exit
    ```
- - now use jTraverser2 to set up the devices.
+ - now use jTraverser2 to set up the devices. * this is done for you *